o3de/o3de.org/content/docs/learning-guide/tutorials/rendering/six-point-lighting-tutorial.md

 For this custom surface, you must add properties for six directions, tangent, and bitangent.

-The six directional floats define the light value if light came in from that direction on one particular texel.
-For example, if you were looking at a texel that should reflect most light coming from above (based on the pre-calculated evaluation when the texture was baked in a tool such as EmberGen or Houdini), the `top` float would be around `255.0`, the max value in the RGB scale.
-Consequently, a texel that is mostly occluded from light coming from above would have the `top` float closer to `0.0`.
+The six directional floats define the light intensity that each direction of a texel receives.
+For example, if a texel should reflect most of the light coming from above, then the top float would be around 255.0 (the max value in the RGB scale).
+Consequently, for a texel that is mostly occluded from light coming from above, the top float should be closer to 0.0.
+The texel's directional lighting intensity is an artistic choice, and may be based on a pre-calculated evaluation when baking a texture using a digital content creation (DCC) tool.

 The `tangent` and `bitangent` properties are needed to transform the world space lighting direction into tangent space before looking up the light contribution from the textures.

 1. Open `SixPointSurface.azsli`.

-2. Inside the `Surface` class, under the list of `BasePbrSurfaceData`, define properties for the six directions, `tangent`, and `bitangent`.
+1. Inside the `Surface` class, under the list of `BasePbrSurfaceData`, define properties for the six directions, `tangent`, and `bitangent`.

    ```glsl